 One of the many highlights of this book feature stories concerning Dee Wallace and how she brought such an innocence, but strength to the role.
 The discussions of how difficult it was for her to work in the XXX district of Los Angeles while meeting Eddie Quist shows not only what a trooper she is, but also what a professional she is as she was able to take her very real discomfort of where she was and use it to add a new dimension to the character of Karen White.

 Another trooper was John Carradine who was not only getting up there in age but was also suffering from severe arthritis.
 Going into this film he had not read the script and came right out and said during shooting that he had no idea what the film was about.
-When he found out he was very excited and through not only through his physical pain but also working during very cold nights during the opening sequence at The Colony.
+When he found out he was very excited and not only worked through his physical pain but also worked without complaint during the very cold nights filming the opening sequence at The Colony.

 This book, though over 350 pages long, is a very fast read and features full color, as well as black and white, behind-the-scenes photos throughout.
 The book is published on coated stock and the pages are sewn in as opposed to the standard gluing.
 There is an introduction by Dee Wallace and features interviews with Joe Dante, Dee Wallace, Belinda Balaski, Dick Miller, Don McLeod, John Hora, John Sayles, Robert Picardo, and others.

 This is without a doubt the definitive work on this movie and this book, in my opinion, sets the standard of how all film books should be done.
 It is a compact, fun read that you will revisit again and again.
 To obtain your own copy you can buy directly from Centipede Press by going HERE!